askanna-io/askanna-python/README.rst

 askanna-cli
 ===========

-askanna-cli offers a cli interface for creating AskAnna and supported DSP projects.
+askanna-cli offers a CLI interface for creating AskAnna and supported DSP projects.
 It simplifies the communication with the AskAnna platform and provides facilities for supporting every part of the data science process.